ant-design/ant-design-web3/docs/course/contract-dapp.md

 ```

-Switch to the Goerli testnet in the DApp page, and if you click the `mint` button, the MetaMask transaction confirmation pop-up window will be triggered if everything goes well:
+Switch to the Sepolia testnet in the DApp page, and if you click the `mint` button, the MetaMask transaction confirmation pop-up window will be triggered if everything goes well:

 ![](./img/mint-test-net.png)